micromaomao/blog/content/ct/en.md

 Well, let's think about the "confirm with a third party" approach.
 If all clients keep a local, up-to-date copy of the entire log, then sure they can send their entire record of the log between each other to "verify" that they are seeing the same thing, but that's incredibly inefficient.
 Instead, they could use a *hash function* to hash all the certificates together, effectively capturing a "snapshot" of the log.
 Then, all the clients can share this short hash between them, broadcast it publicly to let anyone use it to verify, etc. This also give us a way to establish accountability of the log: if we require the log to always sign this "snapshot" (by calculating this hash itself and publishing the signature), whenever we found something wrong, we would basically have two signatures from the log corresponding to two conflicting lists, which we can show to the world along with the full data of the two lists for everyone to verify.

 However, simply hashing everything together still isn't an efficient strategy.
-First of all, doing this over the entire log is a lot of computational work that potentially has to be done whenever the log updates.
+First of all, doing this over the entire log is a lot of computational work that potentially has to be done every time the log updates.
 Secondly, this requires everyone to always have an up-to-date, full copy of the log in order to verify anything.
 For example, if you currently have the list <tex>a_1, a_2, a_3</tex> which hashes to <tex>h_{..3}</tex>, and the server tells you another certificate <tex>a_4</tex> has been added, you can calculate the new hash <tex>h_{..4}</tex> and verify this with others, but this is only possible if you actually still know the data of <tex>a_1</tex>, <tex>a_2</tex> and <tex>a_3</tex> at the time of this verification&mdash;you can't just "forget" about them.
-Similarly, you won't be able to confirm that a certificate you just received somewhere is in this list, if you just know and trust the hash, without downloading all the other certificates and calculating out the hash to confirm.
+Similarly, you won't be able to confirm that a certificate you just received somewhere is in this list, if you just know the hash, without downloading all the other certificates and calculating out the hash to confirm.

 What if there is actually a way to hash all the certificates together such that, just by knowing the hash, you can quickly confirm that some certificate is included in the log, and also, whenever the log updates, one can quickly calculate a new hash for the list with more certificates appended to it, based on the old hash?
+If we can do that, then browsers don't even need to download anything in the log other than the hash to verify that the log is behaving correctly and to verify the existance of a particular certificate in the log.

 ### Merkle tree!

 <div class="info">
 <b>Notation</b>: <tex>a||b</tex> represent "concatenate <tex>a</tex> and <tex>b</tex>".
+Our hash function is denoted by <tex>H</tex>.
 </div>

-Let's recap the problem a bit: we have a list of certificates and we want to make sure two clients are "seeing" the same list.
-The easiest approach is to have clients hash the entire list whenever they want to "cross-verify", but this is too slow, and also requires that clients download the entire list even if they only cared about a little bit of it.
-However, there is one important idea you might have realized: we can "combine" hashes.
+Let's focus on the first part of the problem&mdash;can we construct a special "hash" such that it is easy for a client to check that some certificate is in the list corresponding to the hash?

-Say for example that you have the following list where each <tex>a_i</tex> is a certificate:
+Say for example that we have the following log, where each <tex>a_i</tex> is a certificate:

 <style>
 .an-list-contain {